oracle-samples/maa/private_dns_views_for_dr/README.md

 - Primary and secondary compartments ocids.
 - Primary and secondary VCNs ocids.
 - The dns domain names of the primary and secondary subnets.
 - The list of primary nodes hostnames and their IPs.
-These names must be the listener addresses used by the WLS components.
+These names must be the listen addresses used by the WLS components.
 - The list of secondary nodes hostnames and their IPs.

 <details><summary>Help to get the input parameter values</summary>